 Perhaps part of the fascination of colored stones is that no two of these diamonds will be 100% similar.
 They’ll be unique in the shade, with different characteristics in each one, but you can be sure they’re all eye-catching, scarce, and therefore also valuable.
 With diamonds, the stones belonging to the ‘Blue’ group are particularly hard to find in the market.
-They fall into the group of second-most scarce of all diamonds.
+The blue diamonds – They fall into the group of second-most scarce of all diamonds.
 So, they’re not as rare as red ones or violet colored diamonds, but they’re definitely harder to find than pink gems.
 Taking a closer look at only blue diamonds, the ones with stronger hues are more difficult to find than others.

 How rare are they?

 For every 100 Picasso canvases that are available for bidding at auctions, you’ll only find a single blue diamond.
 That’s rare!
 An alternative way of explaining the rarity is this: Eden Rachminov’s book “The Fancy Color Diamond Book” states that 0.1% of all diamonds that have the classification of ‘fancy colored’ get the ‘Type IIb Blue’ diamond label.
 So, how do these stones get their attractive hues?
 Both the colors, the chemical composition, AND the stories behind famous blue diamonds are interesting.
 Let’s dive in.

 In most colored stones, hues are the result of impurities inside.
 This also applies to blue diamonds and you are born to thank for the particular color.
 Boron particles absorb light yellow, resulting in a blue reflection.
 As stated, not all blue diamonds are of the same hue, so you can expect various looks:

 - Paler stones that resemble the sky when it’s clear

 Because of the different types of blues, they’re named accordingly to differentiate between them and you’ll find many descriptions on the market, such as ‘royal’ or ‘baby’.